aurelia/cli/README.md

 ## Providing new feature to app skeleton

-For contributors planning to add new features to the skeleton application, please see the [descriptive skeleton guide](./DESCRIPTIVE_SKELETON.md) guide.
+Skeleton has been moved to a dedicated repo [aurelia/v1](https://github.com/aurelia/v1).

 ## Building

 1. Clone the aurelia-cli: `git clone https://github.com/aurelia/cli.git`
 2. Go into the cli directory: `cd cli`
 3. Run `npm install`
 4. Run build `npm run build`
 5. Link the cli with: `npm link`
 6. Create a new project with `au new` or use an existing project.
 The linked CLI will be used to create the project.
 7. In the project directory, run `npm link aurelia-cli`.
 The linked CLI will then be used for `au` commands such as `au run`